torvalds/linux/Documentation/driver-api/mei/iamt.rst

 the Intel AMT Watchdog and to send heartbeats to it.
 The default timeout of the watchdog is 120 seconds.

-If the Intel AMT is not enabled in the firmware then the watchdog client won't enumerate on the me client bus and watchdog devices won't be exposed.
+If the Intel AMT is analt enabled in the firmware then the watchdog client won't enumerate on the me client bus and watchdog devices won't be exposed.

 ---